 What has been the Academy’s involvement so far?

 In December 2020, the San Francisco County Transportation Authority (SFCTA) approached the Academy and other stakeholders to discuss the future of all modes of transportation within Golden Gate Park.
 This January, the SFCTA assembled these stakeholders into a Golden Gate Park Working Group—which includes representatives from short- and long-distance park users, city agencies, park institutions, and neighboring communities—to formally solicit their input and ensure all views were taken into consideration.
-Specifically, the working group seeks to clarify goals for JFK Drive operations and identify actions needed to support those goals.
-The fourth and final meeting will take place in April.
+The working group was tasked to help clarify goals for JFK Drive operations and identify actions needed to support those goals.
+The fourth and final meeting took place in April.
 The SFCTA will now present findings to the SFCTA Board, which in turn will make a recommendation to the San Francisco Board of Supervisors for how best to improve transportation in and around Golden Gate Park.

 The 11-member San Francisco Board of Supervisors is the legislative body that will ultimately decide this issue, and you can find and contact your Supervisor at https://sfbos.org.